Long before Houston became synonymous with Beyoncรฉ, rap, hip hop, R&B and Gospel, the city was one of the most important blues capitals in America.

 H-townโs blues scene now

-The Ballroom The ballroom became a popular venue for the Black communityโs music, especially blues and R&B, operated entirely by African Americans.
+The Eldorado Ballroom became a popular venue for the Black communityโs music, especially blues and R&B, operated entirely by African Americans.
 It hosted national legends such as B.B.
 King, Ray Charles, and James Brown, and local stars such as Arnett Cobb and Jewel Brown.

 In many ways, blues music told the stories of the struggles of newly freed slaves.
 Although Jim Crow laws and the Ku Klux Klan posed significant barriers to the communityโs economic self-determination, blues arose from rare moments of leisure.

-Club Matinee and the Bronze Peacock, Houston (now called the Houston House of Blues), transformed the cityโs music culture, providing platforms where musicians honed their craft and younger artists learned from more seasoned performers.
+Club Matinee and the Bronze Peacock transformed the cityโs music culture, providing platforms where musicians honed their craft and younger artists learned from more seasoned performers.
 With the loss of these venues, musicians also lost opportunities for mentorship.
+The Bronze Peacock building was eventually razed in 2017.
+What exists today is the House of Blues in Downtown Houston, which has a smaller music room next to its large main room, called the Bronze Peacock, a tribute.

 But, blues cannot be lost, Scott said.
 Even the younger generation, who may not be able to immediately name older blues artists, have heard their music at family barbeques and house parties.